prabhpreet332/prabhpreet332.github.io/content/posts/git-github-best-practices.md

 ### Disclaimer

 1. Many people have written on this topic.
 I would present my take based on the experiences I had so far.
 So by all means, this is not an exhaustive list.
-Feel free to have a discussion about this in the [issues]({{< param "GlobalValues.repository-management.blog-github-issues-url" >}}) / [discussions]({{< param "GlobalValues.repository-management.blog-github-discussions-url" >}}) sections.
+Feel free to have a discussion about this in the [Issues]({{< param "GlobalValues.repository-management.blog-github-issues-url" >}}) / [Discussions]({{< param "GlobalValues.repository-management.blog-github-discussions-url" >}}) sections.
 I would keep updating this list.

 1. Many of these suggestion were given to me by my Seniors and Mentors.

-1. I am not a expert with these practices and have made many mistakes with these and am still learning.
+1. I am not an expert with these practices and have made many mistakes and am still learning.

 1. This is aimed at the devs who are joining the workforce for the first time and for the seasoned devs who might like to have a refresher.

 ## Best Practices

-There are some generic suggestion that would improve the workflow drastically:
+There are some generic suggestions that would improve the workflow drastically:

-1. Make sure to use the vendor specific features like Labels & Project (GH) and Milestones (GL) Use Case:
+1. Make sure to use the vendor specific features like Labels & Project (GH) and Milestones (GL).
+Use Case:
     1. One of the places I am getting to use GitHub Labels is to have the End-of-Quarter or End-of-Month deployments tracking of PRs / Issues.
-    2. Labels also come in handy when you need to filter the PRs that are under review and the ones that needs to be merged.
-    3. Another use case is when we need to group the PRs based on functionality we are implementing which is distributed amongst different developers and need to be merged all to get the feature to work in your internal environment.
+    1. Another use case is when we need to group the PRs based on functionality we are implementing which is distributed amongst different developers and need to be merged all to get the feature to work in your internal environment.
 1. If you are on *nix system and use the ZSH, then definitely try the omz's git plugin.
 Aliases are a game changer.
         <!-- Some of my most used aliases:
         1. gc: git commit